Don't understand a dental or insurance term you come across on our website? Our handy glossary will help you learn everything you need to know.

 A health care option where members receive most or all of their treatment from a primary care medical or dental office to which they are assigned.
 The primary care dentist may refer a member to a specialist when needed.
 A dental HMO may be be abbreviated as DHMO.

 Services provided in a plan either by a contracted or non-contracted dentist.

 Depending on the plan, benefit levels could differ depending on whether the member visits an in-network or out-of-network dentist.

 When there are multiple treatment options for a specific condition and the dental plan pays for the least expensive treatment.

-The total dollar amount a plan will pay for a specific dental service for the life of the enrollee or the plan.
+The total dollar amount a plan will pay for a specific dental service for the life of the member or the plan.

 limitations and exclusions

 Limitations are usually related to a specific time or frequency — for example, a plan may cover only two cleanings in a 12-month period or one cleaning every six months.
 Exclusions are services not covered by a plan.

 A category of services that include procedures such as crowns, dentures and implants.